LauraPS1/Hypoxia_Classifier/README.md

 * **GeneExpression_example.RData**: gene expression matrix (in pseudocounts), output from [salmon](https://salmon.readthedocs.io/en/latest/) corresponding to [GSM2390150](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2390150), an RNA-seq of HUVEC cells grown in hypoxia for 8h.
 * **Tutorial.pdf**: Step by step guide to classify a gene expression profile using one of the decision trees.
+* **classification_TCGA.RDS**: classification of 8520 samples from TCGA.
+This object contains a list of 19 data frames, one for each tumor major primary site.
+In every data frame each row represents a sample, and columns contain "sample ID", "patient ID", and the class assigned by each of the 276 decision trees in the collection.